twisteroidambassador/detour-proxy-advance/README.md

 Two types of website censorship are considered here:

 - DNS poisoning.
-When a DNS lookup is done for the censored website, wrong IP addresses are returned, and connections to these erroneous IP addresses naturally fail.
-If the correct IP addresses are obtained by another method, however, connections to those addresses complete successfully.
+When a user attempts to visit a censored website, the browser does a DNS lookup for the website's host name, and the censor injects incorrect "poisoned" IP addresses in the response, so that the browser connects to a wrong address and fail.
+If the correct IP addresses are obtained by another method, however, direct connections to those addresses complete successfully.

 - TCP connection interruption.
-When a TCP connection to the website is made, the censor interrupts the connection, either by blocking packets or sending RST packets to the client, causing the connection to fail.
+When a TCP connection to the website is made, the censor interrupts the connection, either by dropping packets or sending TCP RST packets to the client, causing the connection to fail.

 (Note that this tool currently does not recognize TCP hijacking, where the censor inserts false data into the connection in order to display a notice or redirect the client's browser.
 Such methods are known to be used in Iran and South Korea, for example.)

 ### Circumvention logic

-This tool makes 3 types of outgoing TCP connections:
+In order to fight the cersorship methods outlined above, this tool attemtps 3 different methods of connecting to the target website:

 - Direct connection.
 Do name resolution using OS-provided methods, and connect directly to the resolved address(es).
 - Alternate DNS connection.
 Do name resolution using a DNS server guaranteed to return authentic results, and connect directly to the resolved address(es).
+This defeats DNS poisoning.
 - Detoured connection.
 Make the connection through a relay, known to be unaffected by censorship.
+This defeats connection interruption.

-When connecting to a host name, this tool attempts to connect using all 3 methods, in this order, with a delay in between.
-Whichever connection succeeds is used.
-If one type of connection succeeds multiple times consistently, it is remembered, and connection types before the winning one is no longer attempted.
+When connecting to a given host name, this tool attempts all 3 methods, in the given order, with a delay in between.
+Whichever connection succeeds first is used, and the method that works consistently is learned.
+Future connections to the same site will skip methods that don't work.

-If a connection succeeds, but is then interrupted, this connection method is marked temporarily unavailable, and the next connection attempt will only try methods after the current method.

 There is some additional logic to deal with the case where DNS for a certain host is known to be / known not to be poisoned, when connecting to an IP address where DNS resolution is not necessary, and to occasionally re-learn the best connection method.

-The end result is that, most censored websites will simply work, and those that doesn't work the first time starts working after a few refreshes.
+The end result is that, censored websites either work right away, or starts working after a few refreshes.
+Uncensored sites work just like before, with no slowdowns.

-## Usage
+## How to use it

 ### Requirements